Welcome to St Helen and St Katharine's Lower School.

 Our first priority in the Lower School is to help new students make a smooth and successful transition to senior school – the happiness and well-being of each girl is at the centre of all we do.

+Students move into Lower School for Years 7 and 8.
 When our Year 7 students join us, we make sure that they feel happy, secure and confident in their new environment, so that they settle quickly, form friendships, learn successfully and develop fully their individual talents.
-Getting to know each student before she joins us is important; during Trinity Term, the Lower School tutor team visit the students in their primary school and we invite them to an Activity Day where they meet their tutor and form group.
-This helps to create a smooth and successful transition into the Lower School.
+Getting to know each student before she joins us is important; during Trinity term, the Lower School tutor team visit the students in their primary school and we invite them to an Activity Day where they meet their form group.
+This helps to create a smooth and successful transition into Lower School.

 The Year 7 and Year 8 form rooms and the Head of Section’s office are all located close together in the Jean Duffield Building, which helps to create a sense of community in Lower School.
 Students are arranged into four tutor groups of about 24 students and they stay in the same group for two years.
 The students are taught in their tutor groups for most of their subjects in Lower School.
-Each tutor group has a form tutor and a support tutor overseen by the Head of Section.
-Form tutors and support tutors are concerned not only with the academic progress of each students, but with her overall wellbeing.
-In regular, one to one meetings with their tutors, students are encouraged to discuss their successes both in and beyond the classroom, as well as any concerns they might have.
+Each form has a tutor and a support tutor who become the students’ guide and mentor, both pastorally and academically.
+A broad and balanced curriculum is taught with creative and practical subjects highly valued and a second foreign language offered in Year 8.
+Residential trips, ‘challenge’ days and study skills lessons are features of Lower School and help enrich and enhance students’ personal development.

 In Year 8 they visit Kew Gardens, London, We The Curious, Bristol, Lulworth Cove in Dorset and the Black Country Museum, Birmingham.
 They also have a challenge day, to encourage self-reliance and responsibility, which forms part of the Year 8 Personal Development curriculum.